 Thank you for your interest in work opportunities with St. John's Episcopal Church, Midland.
-We currently have one paid position available.
+We currently have closed interviews for the paid position described below.
 Should you wish to volunteer with us, we encourage you to consider how your gifts might match up with our ministries.
 Click here to learn more.

 St. John’s Episcopal Church, Midland seeks PT (27-29 hr/ wk) administrative assistant.
 Successful candidate will be detail oriented, self-disciplined, engaging, professional, proficient in MS Office, and strong in database and shared file management.
 Pleasant demeanor receiving foot & phone traffic and training volunteers is required.
 Regular work schedule will cover parish office hours.
 Detailed description follows; salary commensurate with experience.
 Resumes accepted through May 6, 2018; only electronic submissions accepted.
 Submit to The Rev. Ken Hitch, Rector: firstname.lastname@example.org

 - Proficient in MS Office Suite or similar office management software.

 - Working knowledge of generally accepted office procedures / practices.

 - Strong attention to detail, process & protocol documentation.